weizhiao/rust-elfloader/README.md

 features, so it can be used in `no_std` environments such as kernels and embedded device.

 ### ✨ Fast speed ✨
 This crate makes full use of some features of rust and can generate code with excellent performance.
+The `elf_loader` is designed to achieve faster performance than `libloading`, specifically aiming to surpass the speed of the dynamic linker/loader (ld.so).

 ### ✨ Very easy to port and has good extensibility ✨
 If you want to port this crate, you only need to implement the `Mmap` trait for your platform.
 And you can use hook functions to implement additional functionality based on this crate.